 Geranium is planted in the shade or part sun in well drained soil, loaded with humus, even if it is dry and poor.

-Where the word “Geranium” comes from
+Where does the word “Geranium” come from?

 The word “geranium” comes from the latin root ruber, which means “red”, because the leaves of this delicate geranium variety turn to red at the end of the season.